 Sugar is the result of this.
-It's a little too simplistic for most uses, but it's excellent for kids with its big blocky icons and a high-contrast colour scheme that make it great for their first digital steps.
+It's a little too simplistic for most uses, but it's excellent for kids with its big blocky icons and a high-contrast color scheme that make it great for their first digital steps.
 Try a Fedora spin here.

-We said at the outset of this article that a desktop environment is a tricky thing to define.
-Openbox is a perfect example of the reason why.
 A number of the other desktop environments, such as LXDE, use Openbox as a window manager.
 However, with some configuration, it can be turned into a desktop environment in its own right – which is what the developers of CrunchBang++ have done.

 It's a stripped bare environment that perhaps has something in common with Gnome 3, though not quite to that extreme.
 Its minimalism has endeared it to sysadmins and hardcore users who appreciate the lack of desktop bloat.

 This distro has built a desktop environment around JWM, a slim window manager that's not used in many other setups.
 As you may be able to guess, this is one designed to be frugal with resources.
 The end result is pleasant, though not spectacular, and works admirably on older hardware.